AI Use Cases/Healthcare

 Baseline training requires 30-60 days of clean historical data

 The AI cannot distinguish normal from anomalous behavior without a reliable historical baseline per user cohort.
 If your access logs contain gaps, inconsistent timestamps, or already-compromised accounts during the training window, the model learns bad behavior as normal.
-Audit your log completeness across Epic, Meditech, and Cerner before ingestion starts - incomplete data produces a miscalibrated baseline that generates noise instead of signal.
+Audit your log completeness across Meditech, Epic, and Cerner before ingestion starts - incomplete data produces a miscalibrated baseline that generates noise instead of signal.

 2. 2